javanna/elasticshell/README.md

 Versions
 ------------------------------

-The elasticshell version is tightly coupled with the elasticsearch version.
-The project has been developed based on 0.20.5 version, then backported to [0.19.12](https://github.com/javanna/elasticshell/tree/0.19).
+The elasticshell version is tightly coupled with the elasticsearch version since it uses its Java API to connect to it.
-The elasticshell 0.19.12 version should work with all 0.19.x elasticsearch releases, even though you might find small runtime compatibility issues with versions preceding 0.19.12.
-Same goes for the elasticshell 0.20.5 version, which should work with all 0.20.x elasticsearch releases.
-Should you find any problem, just open an [issue](https://github.com/javanna/elasticshell/issues) and I'll be happy to have a look at it.
+There currently are two active development branches: one for 0.19.x and one for 0.20.x.

 <table>
 	<thead>